bfischi/napoleonsmigraine/README.md

 This program was intended as a fun Python learning project for me, and it's [rapturously unscientific](#Caveats).

 ## Prerequisites
-Before running this program, install the following using the provider's documentation:
+Before running this program, install the following packages using the provider's documentation.
+Versions listed were the ones the program was tested on.
-* Python 3 (testing was done on Python 3.9.5)
+* Python 3 (testing was done on Python 3.9.5), which includes:
   * sqlite3
   * ssl
-* bs4 (BeautifulSoup)
+* bs4 (BeautifulSoup 4.9.3)
-* matplotlib
+* matplotlib 3.4.2
-* numpy
+* numpy 1.20.3
-* pandas
+* pandas 1.2.4

 ## To run Napoleon's Migraine
 Run the files in this order: